 Many of our exhibits include components that provide your students with a multisensory experience including various lights, colors, textures and sounds.
 Some encourage manipulation utilizing fine and gross motor skills.
 For a student in need of a quiet area, the Nursing Station located in in Zone B near the 4D Theater entrance is available.

 Between September and March, the aquarium has smaller crowds and less noise, making it an ideal time to bring students.

-Exhibit companions, chaperone guides and scavenger hunts can be found in the Teacher Resources section.
+Exhibit companions, chaperone guides and scavenger hunts have been developed by our educational partner, the Center for Aquatic Sciences at Adventure Aquarium.
 These resources will provide information and activities to help you prepare for your field trip, as well as focus and enhance your aquarium visit.
-Center for Aquatic Sciences at Adventure Aquarium educators are available to answer questions and help with logistics to maximize your educational experience at Adventure Aquarium.
+Center for Aquatic Sciences educators are available to answer questions and help with logistics to maximize your educational experience at Adventure Aquarium.
 Feel free to call 856-365-1023 or email email@example.com for more information.

 EDUCATIONAL PROGRAMS AVAILABLE:

 I AM A SEASTAR!

 This class uses imitation to encourage movement, vocalization, and creative thought.
 Students will be introduced to various marine animals, such as sea turtles, horseshoe crabs, and sea stars, and invited to engage their imaginations by imitating their movements and sounds.
 This class does involve live animals, some of which students will be invited to touch.

 What is the difference between a turtle and a tortoise?
 How fast is a sea turtle?
 Can a Snapping Turtle take off its shell?
 Students will meet a few of our turtles in residence, and have the opportunity to touch some related biofacts.
 This class uses live animals, with no direct animal contact.

 Included in Packages 2 & 4.
 Click here for pricing info.
 Limited to 30 students.